DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 * It's satisfying to see how these seemingly small HTML components contribute significantly to the overall presentation and structure of a webpage, emphasizing the power of precise markup.
 The refinement of the `<section>` tag further highlighted the importance of semantic correctness.

 ---

+## SECTION 5: HTTP AND CREATING A BASIC WEBSITE

+### Course Step Number: 204
+### Date Researched: 2025-07-19

+##### Key Concepts / Summary
+* This entry marks the commencement of a new major section in the course curriculum: "SECTION 5: HTTP AND CREATING A BASIC WEBSITE".
+Subsequent steps will delve into the specific concepts and practical applications within this domain.

+##### Independent Research / Notable Discoveries
+* N/A

+##### Personal Reflections
+* N/A

+---